McDonald's legal cases: South African trademark law

 Apartheid politics had prevented earlier expansion into South Africa, but as the apartheid regime came to an end in the early 1990s, McDonald's decided to expand there.
 The company had already recognized South Africa as a potentially significant market and had registered its name as a trademark there in 1968.

 Under South African law, trademarks cease to be the property of a company if they are not used for a certain amount of time.
 McDonald's had renewed the 1968 registration several times, but missed a renewal deadline.
 The registration expired and McDonald's discovered two fast food restaurants in South Africa were trading under the name MacDonalds.
 Moreover, a businessman had applied to register the McDonald's name.

 Multiple lawsuits were filed.
 The fast food chain was stunned when the court ruled it had lost the rights to its world-famous name in South Africa.
 However, the company eventually won on appeal.

-The real Ronald McDonald (US)
+McDonald's Family Restaurant (US)

-The company waged an unsuccessful 26-year (as of 2001) legal action against McDonald's Family Restaurant, which opened in 1956 in Fairbury, Illinois and is run by a man whose real name is Ronald McDonald.
+The company first wrote to McDonald's Family Restaurant, which opened in 1956 in Fairbury, Illinois and is run by a man whose real name is Ronald McDonald in 1970 to warn against the restaurant "ever using arches or going to a drive-in format".
+Over the next 26-years, the company would send 33 more letters and make several phone calls.
+After unspecified "legal wranglings" the restaurant entered into a settlement agreement and non-disclosure agreement, allegedly in exchange for enough money to purchase a "top-of-the-line luxury car--and they threw in a new sign to boot".

 Mr. McDonald ultimately continued to use his name on his restaurant despite the company's objections.